Faculty Handbook Chapter 10: CAR’s Responsibilities

 - Troubleshooting accommodation concerns with both students and faculty

 As a faculty member, if a student approaches you and attempts to give you disability verification to support their request for accommodations, please refer the student to CAR.
-If a student wishes to utilize academic accommodations in classes, they must follow college procedures by completing the CAR application, intake appointment, and submission of disability verification for review and accommodation assessment.
+If a student wishes to utilize academic accommodations in classes, they must follow college procedures by completing the CAR application, submission of disability verification for review and accommodation assessment, Moodle orientation, and initial interview.
 Accommodations are not retroactive and can only be used if a student has gone through the CAR process.

 Determining Student Accommodations